melaniehuang/creative-coding-studio/course-material/week-03.md

 }
 ```

 Then we've also added the paramater "CLOSE" to indicate that we want a closed shape.
 So we can make this strobe explosion!
 Warning: eyes.
+Hide the ugly stroke with noStroke(); in setup().

 ```processing
 void setup(){